Your child wakes up one morning full of enthusiasm, and tells you all about their sudden passion and determination to learn to play guitar.

 Try to introduce your child to music by example - if you like music and play an instrument yourself, play for your child and answer their questions.

-Once you know that they are really interested, you need to explore which instrument is right.
-Introduce your child to the world of music and give them a choice of all the different instruments, including the guitar.
+Once you know that they are really interested, you need to explore which instrument is right (and you can see more on this below!).
+Introduce your child to the world of music and give them a choice of all the different instruments, including the guitar, and different songs to listen to.
 There are many advantages to playing the guitar.

 By introducing your child to music in this way, they’ll begin to have a sense of the wide variety of music, and can start to hear different sounds, play a bit themselves, and perhaps begin to develop a preference for a specific instrument.

-For older children, music schools and certain town recreation departments might have free open days or trial classes where your child can experience the atmosphere, and you can see how comfortable they seem with the instrument, fellow students, and the teacher.
+For older children, music schools and certain town recreation departments might have free guitar open days or trial classes where your child can experience the atmosphere, and you can see how comfortable they seem with the instrument, fellow students, and the teacher.
+Because there is nothing worse than signing up to a guitar course or a series of online guitar lessons that they don't end up liking.

 Learning guitar is a serious undertaking and requires a certain leave of discipline and maturity.
-Your child should realise that beginning lessons will have an impact on their schedule and on their life.
+Your child should realise that beginning lessons will have an impact on their schedule and on their life: one doesn't learn to read music or to make chord shapes on their acoustic guitars over night.

 Talk to them not only about music classes and guitar lessons, but also about things like music theory, which serve as a general foundation for learning guitar.
-Is your child ready to take guitar lessons, and to go to class once a week with a teacher?
+Is your child ready to take guitar lessons online or face to face, and to go have a class once a week?

 Clearly, there are also other ways to learn how to play the guitar, but when you’re a child, you require the help and guidance of a professional in order to learn the basics of music theory, how to hold your instrument, to avoid errors, and when you do make them, how to fix them.